Syspeople/CodeNow/README.md

 No code elements will not added to the extension in a way that will allow you to configure them directly from VsCode.

 # Features
-* Work with multiple ServicNow record.
+* Work with multiple ServicNow records.
 * Create new ServiceNow Records.
 * Automatically saves to your instance.
 * Automatically updates from your instance.